emrysr/boilerplates/docker-compose/prometheus-gui/README.md

 Will install the Prometheus server and agent on the same stack.
 This will report back the node_exporter every 5s

+> todo: look into the loki log aggragator as a datasource <https://github.com/grafana/loki>

 ## Prometheus

 <http://localhost:9090/targets>